echen102/COVID-19-TweetIDs/README.md

 The repository contains an ongoing collection of tweets IDs associated with the novel coronavirus COVID-19 (SARS-CoV-2), which commenced on January 28, 2020.
 We used the Twitter’s search API to gather historical Tweets from the preceding 7 days, leading to the first Tweets in our dataset dating back to January 21, 2020.
 We leveraged Twitter’s streaming API to follow specified accounts and also collect in real-time tweets that mention specific keywords.
 To comply with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), we are only publicly releasing the Tweet IDs of the collected Tweets.
 The data is released for non-commercial research use.

-**DATA COLLECTION UPDATE: We have migrated our data collection to AWS, with upgraded computation and network specifications.
-This has enabled us to collect significantly more Tweets every hour, and the number of Tweet-IDs we will be uploading each week from release v2.0 onwards will be greater than the number of Tweet-IDs we have been able to collect in previous releases.
-Please see our notes section for further details.**

 The associated paper to this repository can be found here: [Tracking Social Media Discourse About the COVID-19 Pandemic: Development of a Public Coronavirus Twitter Data Set](https://publichealth.jmir.org/2020/2/e19273/)